Keeping the HVAC/R Support Network Safe and Compliant During the COVID-19 Pandemic

 The Refrigerant Geeks are Doers

-From our earliest days, we have always believed that you do your job and don’t complain, you focus on the work and goal at hand.
+From our earliest days, we have always believed that you do your job and don’t complain, you focus on the work and goal at hand when it comes to refrigerant tracking.
 With that mindset, we are relaunching the ECOTEC program and launching a Digital Refrigerant Journal called Trakref Pro.
 Trakref Pro is free – no strings attached.
 You can look up more about the product on the web site, but here is what you need to know:

 - Sign up with an email (its in the link).